JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest

-## Engineer, Researcher & Developer

-#### Senior Researcher @ Karel de Grote-Hogeschool

-#### Technical Developer @ Hasselt University
+#### PhD, MSc▪️Engineer, Researcher & Developer ▪️Senior Researcher @ Karel de Grote-Hogeschool & Technical Developer @ Hasselt University

-Engineer with +19y experience and a demonstrated history of working in research and industry.
-Currently working as a Researcher at Karel de Grote-Hogeschool Campus Hoboken and as Technical Developer at Hasselt University, research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences.
+I am an (electronic) engineer with +19y experience and a demonstrated history of working in research and industry.
+In recent years shift my focus more on data science and machine learning, with a special interest for use in healthcare applications.

+Currently, I am working as a Senior Researcher at Karel de Grote-Hogeschool (part-time, 80%) and as Technical Developer at Hasselt University @ research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences (part-time, 20%).
-Experience in electronic engineering, data science and machine learning.

 [🌐 LinkedIn](https://www.linkedin.com/in/joeriverbiest/)